-We have implemented two sets of benchmarks bench1 and bench2 and made them available on [Github].
+We have implemented benchmark bench and made it available on [Github].

-- bench1 is populating a fixed size queue, using the [Gong 1990] algorithm presented above.
-We have decided to drop the results from this benchmark due to excessive standard deviation of results.
-We attribute this standard deviation to the CAS operation of the algorithm main loop (looking for the next free entry), which is inherently non-deterministic and dominates the algorithm execution time. - bench2 is finding a maximum value from a PRNG.
+- bench is finding a maximum value from a PRNG.
 We were able to achieve acceptably low standard deviation of results for this test.
 The selected PRNG is a linear distribution 2e9 wide, using 10'000 PRNG samples per run.
-In this benchmark, the fetch\max updates were relatively infrequent.
+In this benchmark, the fetch_max updates were relatively infrequent.

-The results presented below are from bench2.
-We have measured the nanosecond time of two different implementations of atomic\fetch\max\explicit(&max, i, std::memory\order\release), where i is generated by the PRNG.
+We have measured the nanosecond time of different implementations of:

+'''

+atomic_fetch_max_explicit(&max, i, std::memory_order_release)

+'''

+where i is generated by a PRNG.
 The benchmarks capture the cost of contention to max from varying number of cores.
 The benchmarks were run on AWS EC2 instance type c6gd.16xlarge (i.e. 64 cores ARMv8.2 Graviton2 CPU).
 The machine was running Linux kernel 5.10 and was configured for complete isolation of cores 1-63: